 Leaf mulch is used in a similar way and can easily be made at home by having a separate compost bin just to collect leaves in, the leaves rot down over the year and produce a lovely organic mulch, and it's free!
 Composted bark is another good choice, much less smelly than the manure and generally darker and richer in colour so more pleasing to the eye.

 Wood chip mulch is a popular option, it can come in a range of sizes and styles.
 Pine bark nuggets tend to be viewed as the most attractive of the barks, with the stripped bark similar to the type you see in children play areas being the cheapest option.
+Pine back should only be used on paths and not for mulching beds and borders.

 How to apply mulch